 Parovirus B19 is best known for causing a childhood malady, "fifth disease?\" (erythema infectiosum) or "Slapped Cheek Syndrome".

 After being infected, patients usually develop the illness after an incubation period of four to fourteen days.
 The disease commences with fever and malaise while the virus is most abundant in the bloodstream, and patients are usually no longer infectious once the characteristic rash of this disease has appeared.
+Any age may be affected, although it is most common in children aged six to ten years.

 The bright red cheeks are a defining symptom of the infection in children (hence the name "slapped cheek disease"), but the rash will not extend over the bridge of the nose or around the mouth.